 The Asset Survey is a national evaluation that is made up of two surveys: “Me and My World” Survey (Grades 4 and 6) and “Attitudes and Behaviors” Survey (Grades 8 and 10).
 The survey helps to determine the 40 Developmental Assets made up of common sense, positive experiences and qualities that help influence choices young people make and help them become caring, responsible, successful adults.

 The 40 Developmental Assets are broken up into two types: External and Internal assets.
 External assets are the networks of support, opportunities and people that stimulate and nurture positive development in children.
 Internal assets are the young person’s own commitments, values, and competencies.
-View the report.
+To view the most recent Asset Survey Report (2015-16), click here.

 View a copy of the Asset Surveys here: Attitudes and Behaviors 1 (Original)